Medieval History

 Apr: Fine Print, A Story about Johann Gutenberg by Joann Johansen Burch

-All of these books can be found at Beautiful Feet Books and at Thrift Books.
-I’ve also found a lot of their curriculum on Ebay.
-(The curriculum is a 35 week course, so, unfortunately, I had to cut some books but I’m going to try to cover those subjects in class.)
+All of these books can be found at Beautiful Feet Books and Thrift Books.
+I’ve also found several on eBay.

-Teacher Biography: My name is Robin Imse (pronounced sort of like saying the letters MZ).
-I’ve been homeschooling our four kids since our oldest was in pre-k and now he’s looking at graduating high school!
+Teacher Biography: My name is Robin Imse and I’ve homeschooled our four kiddos for about the last 20 years, and now I’m looking at graduating my 2nd!
 While my educational background is more art focused, I love history and literature, too.
-I was born and raised in the Pacific Northwest, but the Lord moved our family to Oklahoma a few years ago and we are so thankful to be here!
+I spend my little spare time reading a WIDE variety of books as well as sewing and embroidery.
+I was born and raised in the Pacific Northwest, but the Lord moved our family to Oklahoma in 2019 and we are so thankful to be here!